Logoi-Linguistics/Logoi-Linguistics/README.md

 ;

 %
-% Within any given line of Logoi,
+% Within a given line of Logoi,
-%   the percentile (%) symbol marks
+%   the percentile (%) marks
 %   a potential discontinuity between
 %   the lambda and predicate calculi.
 %